Akiko Kiso: Biography

 Kiso was born in Manchuria in 1936.
-In 1987, she completed her PhD in the Faculty of Letters, Kyoto University, with a dissertation entitled The Dissipative Works of Sophocles.
+In 1987, she completed her PhD in the Faculty of Letters, at Kyoto University, with a dissertation entitled The Dissipative Works of Sophocles.
 She is a former student of Chiaki Matsudaira (jp).
-Until 1997 she worked as a professor in the Faculty of Liberal Arts at Osaka University.
+Until 1997, she worked as a professor in the Faculty of Liberal Arts at Osaka University.
 She then was appointed professor at Kitami Institute of Technology before retiring in 2002.
-The same year she returned to Osaka University as Emeritus Professor.
+The same year, she returned to Osaka University as Emeritus Professor.